-As important members of the legal profession, general counsel should be recognised by reviewing The Advocates Act and be supported by a regulatory body, write Akhil Prasad and Sanjeev Gemawat
+General counsel should be professionally recognised via a review of The Advocates Act, and be supported by a regulatory body, write General Counsels’ Association of India founders Akhil Prasad and Sanjeev Gemawat

 Simply speaking, the role of a general counsel can be defined as the first legal adviser available to an organisation who provides support to litigious services, and performs non-litigious duties including rendering legal assistance in the areas of documentation, compliance, regulatory issues and policies, legal structuring and day-to-day advisory.
 Striking a balance between law and business is the most important aspect of this role.

 In the recent past, the role of a general counsel has seen a shift, and with it there is a growing realisation of their importance.
 Yet the due recognition and acknowledgement has not yet been given.
 There has been a transformation in the role of a general counsel from a support function to a pivotal role in strategising business, facilitating its performance

 in consonance with law, and hedging business risk.

 The general counsel has become a strategist, enabler and protector of business.
 They provide all services that are expected of a legal person including advisory, documentation, compliance, training other departments, communicating with authorities, and providing litigation support.

 The difference between a practising lawyer and a general counsel needs to be understood, and the gap between the two needs to be bridged.
 The gap arises due to a lack of recognition of the in-house counsel’s profession, as there is no regulatory framework governing them, while practising lawyers are governed by the Advocates Act.